DataDog/documentation/content/en/tracing/profiling/_index.md

 {{% tab "Python" %}}

-The Datadog Profiler requires Python 2.7 or above running on Linux.
-Memory profiling will only work on Python 3.5 and above.
+The Datadog Profiler requires Python 2.7+ running on Linux.
+Memory profiling only works on Python 3.5+.
 To begin profiling applications:

 1. install `ddtrace` with the `profile` flavor, which contains both tracing and profiling: